just-buildsystem/justbuild/share/man/just-deduplicate-repos.1.md

 Read a multi-repository configuration from stdin and print to stdout a repository configuration with indistinguishable repositories merged to a single repository.
-In doing so, keep the `"main"` repository, as well as any repositories specified on the as arguments on the command line, even if that means that some indistinguishable repositories cannot be merged into one (as both have to be kept).
+In doing so, keep the `"main"` repository, as well as any repositories specified as arguments on the command line, even if that means that some indistinguishable repositories cannot be merged into one (as both have to be kept).